jecampos/CS50-Final-Project/README.md

 # Description

-This is a collaboration for CS50's Introduction to Computer Sciece Final Project
+This is the final project for CS50's Introduction to Computer Sciece.

-We have made a Voice application with a GUI made using python's pygame module, It has the basic features such as recording, playback and saving.
+I had made a Voice application with a GUI made using python's pygame module, It has the basic features such as recording, playback and saving.

 The main showcase of our project is we have implemented a visualization of the sound waves of the audio being received by your microphone.